ABOVE PIC SHOWS

 discontinued, it is getting harder to find a

-replacement.
 We have come up with a solution for those

 of you who aren't afraid of modifying your Turbo Regal.